sablier-labs/docs/docs/concepts/14-glossary.md

 title: "Glossary"
 ---

-## Broker

-A third-party entity that interacts with the Sablier Protocol on behalf of its users, who may charge service fees for facilitating these interactions.

-## Broker Fee

-The fee collected, in streaming tokens, by the broker upon creating a stream for their users.

 ## Claim Fee

 The minimum fee, in native tokens, required for claiming an airdrop from a Merkle Airdrop campaign.